anymail/django-anymail/docs/esps/mailersend.rst

       ANYMAIL = {
           ...
-          "MAILERSEND_WEBHOOK_SIGNING_SECRET": "<your webhook signing secret>",
+          "MAILERSEND_SIGNING_SECRET": "<secret from webhook management page>",
       }

-MailerSend generates a unique secret for each webhook; if you remove and re-add your webhook you will need to update this setting with the new signing secret.
+MailerSend generates a unique secret for each webhook; if you edit your webhook you will need to update this setting with the new signing secret.
 (Also, inbound routes use a *different* secret, with a different setting---see below.)